lch9527/OSU_Forest_Capstone/README.md

 Documentation regarding supporting documents in order to make progress - https://docs.google.com/document/d/1Hu8Jp7w-55TDG2RVOGltc1t1s5lS0IRIosxlJexJX2U/edit

 ### How do I get set up? ###

-NOTE: Our project partner and stakeholders mentioned above do not want the exact worfklow/code to recreate this project to be disclosed.
-Hence we will not be submitting a video.

 Current compatible versions for template: Latest Engine Version (Template is not kept to as many compatible versions as the plugin itself).